Mateusz-Kozlowski/Small-Neural-Net-Visualization/README.md

 }
 ```
 So as you can see the program consists of 2 part.
 One of them is updating and the second is rendering.
 Rendering isn't complicated because the only thing it does is calling render functions of different objects
-like Synapse class object which contain only a couple of lines.
+(like Synapse class object), which contain only a couple of lines.
 ```cpp
 void Synapse::render(sf::RenderTarget& target) const
 {